cloudflare/cloudflare-docs/content/cloudflare-one/policies/data-loss-prevention/exact-data-match.md

 Exact Data Match (EDM) allows you to scan your web traffic and SaaS applications for specific data defined in a custom dataset, such as names, addresses, phone numbers, credit card numbers, and more.

-All data in the uploaded spreadsheet is hashed before reaching Cloudflare.
-Traffic is compared to these hashes to detect matches.
+All data in uploaded datasets is encrypted before reaching Cloudflare.
+To detect matches, Cloudflare hashes traffic and compares it to your dataset's hashes.

 ## Prepare a dataset

-To prepare a dataset for EDM, input your desired data to a single-column spreadsheet.
-Spreadsheets can contain a maximum of 1,000 cells and should not contain a title cell.
+To prepare a dataset for EDM, add your desired data to a single-column spreadsheet.
+Spreadsheets can contain a maximum of 1,000 cells.
+Title cells may result in false positives and should not be included.

-Accepted file formats for datasets include CSV and TXT.
+Accepted file formats include CSV and TXT.

 ## Upload a new dataset